9 social media apps paying their content creators

 Each month, YouTube will reach out to thousands of creators whose Shorts received the most engagement and views to reward them for their contributions.

-The video platform said the Shorts Fund is a top priority and the first step in their journey to build a monetization model for Shorts.
+The video platform said the Shorts Fund is a top priority and the first step in its journey to build a monetization model for Shorts.

 We’ve paid more than $30 billion to creators, artists, and media companies over the last three years, and we remain deeply committed to supporting the next generation of mobile creators with Shorts.